Should You Hire Web Developers From Ukraine?

 No matter how great is an outsourcing team you are considering to hire, there’s always a factor of the country they’re located in.
-We are located in Ukraine, and it’s OK if you ask yourself: Is it safe to work with Ukrainian developers?
+We are located in Ukraine, and it’s OK if you ask yourself: Is it safe to work with a web development company from Ukraine?
 Why should I prefer Ukraine over other countries?
 Are there any pitfalls I should know about?
 What’s with the political situation there?

 In this post we’d like to help you create your own understanding of Ukraine in terms of business opportunities and figure out its current reputation on the IT market (as of 2016).